blaylockbk/learn_fortran/README.md

 ### 3. Create the Conda environment

-Assuming you have Conda installed, the fastest way to install the provided Conda environment is to run the VS Code custom workspace task:
+Assuming you have the Conda package manager installed, the fastest way to create the provided Conda environment is to run the VS Code custom workspace task:

 1. Open command pallet with `Ctrl+Shift+P`.
 1. Run `Tasks: Run Task`